Authentication

 To implement your desired authentication system, you need to configure:

-What happens is that Witboost will fetch all the configured groups and users from the organization provider.
-Then, when a user performs the login using the authentication provider, Witboost will check if the user is part of the fetched groups and if the user is allowed to access the system.
+When a user performs the login using the authentication provider, Witboost will check if the user is part of the user list fetched by the organization provider, if said user is part of the fetched groups, and if they are allowed to access the system.

 In the following sections, we will provide an overview of how to configure every supported provider, by configuring both the authentication and organization providers.